 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-This later correspondence witnesses Plath and Hughes becoming major, influential contemporary writers, as it happened.
-Experiences recorded include first books and other publications; teaching; committing to writing full-time; travels; making professional acquaintances; settling in England; starting a family; and buying a house.
+This selection of later correspondence witnesses Plath and Hughes becoming major, influential contemporary writers, as it happened.
+Experiences recorded include first books and other publications; teaching; committing to writing full-time; travels; making professional acquaintances; settling in England; building a family; and buying a house.
 Throughout, Plath’s voice is completely, uniquely her own.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.